You can’t. But you can do something else.

 - Back up everything; ideally, an image backup of everything you have installed today.

-- Install your applications from scratch.
+- Install the applications you use from scratch.

 - Recover your data from your backups or elsewhere.